New Zealand Warriors: Second-half revival – 2008

-Tragedy Strikes - 2009
+Tragedy strikes – 2009

-2009 started with the loss of young up-and-comer Sonny Fai, who tragically drowned at Bethells Beach, near Auckland.
+2009 started with the loss of young up-and-comer Sonny Fai, who drowned at Bethells Beach, near Auckland.
 He had gone into dangerous surf to rescue some relatives but was probably sucked under by a rip.
-Almost as if using the occurrence as an inhibitor, the Warriors had a very disappointing year, despite winning the opening two rounds against eventual grand finalists Parramatta Eels 26–18 and reigning premiers Manly-Warringah Sea Eagles.
+Almost as if using the occurrence as an inhibitor, the Warriors had a very disappointing year, despite winning the opening two rounds against eventual grand finalists Parramatta Eels 26–18 and reigning premiers Manly Warringah Sea Eagles.

 After those great wins they proceeded to win a poor 1 of 8 games including a draw.

 They did however manage to beat West Tigers 14–0 and Newcastle 13–0 keeping both opponents scoreless, but it was the poor attacking that had every league fan questioning. and ultimately saw them lose their next 3 matches by heavy scores.
 They did beat the Roosters 30–24 at SFS and Raiders 34–20 at Mt Smart Stadium.
-But in the end the Warriors lost their final two games against the Bulldogs in Hazem El Masri's last home game [before the finals] and ultimately ended their poor season in a bad way losing 0–30 to the eventual premiers Melbourne Storm.
+But in the end the Warriors lost their final two games against the Bulldogs in Hazem El Masri's last home game [before the finals] and ultimately ended their season losing 0–30 to the eventual premiers Melbourne Storm.

 Return to finals football – 2010

 Expectations were not high for the Warriors in 2010 after a disappointing 2009 season.
 The Warriors bolstered their playing stocks in the pivotal play-making positions by signing Brett Seymour after he was cut by Cronulla and James Maloney from Melbourne.
-In arguably one of their best ever performances they humbled the Brisbane Broncos 48–16 at Suncorp Stadium in Round 3, with Maloney tying a club-record with 28 points (3 tries and 8 goals).
+In arguably one of their best ever performances they humbled the Brisbane Broncos 48–16 at Lang Park in Round 3, with Maloney tying a club-record with 28 points (3 tries and 8 goals).
 Kevin Locke scored a hat-trick in the Warriors miraculous 20–18 win over the Sydney Roosters at AMI Stadium in Christchurch, narrowly escaping a serious hip injury after a high-speed collision with the goal-post (in the process of scoring the game-winning try).
 The Warriors won five matches in a row for the first time since late in the 2003 season and finished in 5th position in the regular season.
 They were knocked out of the finals series in the first week, losing to Gold Coast Titans.